Bisping: St-Pierre fight 'official' for UFC 217

 A UFC middleweight title fight between Michael Bisping and Georges St-Pierre is "official," according to the champion himself.

-Bisping (30-7) stated on "UFC Tonight" on Wednesday the 185-pound title bout will take place at UFC 217 on Nov.
+Bisping (30-7) said on "UFC Tonight" on Wednesday that the 185-pound title bout will take place at UFC 217 on Nov.
 4 at Madison Square Garden.

 "This is actually the third time I've been offered this fight, so the ship's sailed twice," Bisping said.
 "On this occasion, the third occasion, it set off sailing but did a U-turn and pulled up at New York City.